NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

-any occurrence of TMDB between the location of GEOP within the second replication and the third occurrence of the pivot mnemonic PRLC which signaled the start of the third repliation, then TMDB and TMDP both ended up as "missing" in the second row of the returned USR array.
+any occurrence of TMDB between the location of GEOP within the second replication and the third occurrence of the pivot mnemonic PRLC which signaled the start of the third repliation, then TMDB and TMDP both ended up as "missing" in the second row of the returned usr array.

 <br>